S-Maciejewski/quickmock/README.md

 ## How to use
 ### Installation
 quickmock comes as a single package - just download the binary for your platform and run it.
+You can find the binaries in [the Releases section.](https://github.com/S-Maciejewski/quickmock/releases)

 ### Running
 #### Batch mode